Gregory of Nyssa on divine speech, human languages, and Pentecost.

-The avid reader may find that the English translation of the treatise Contra Eunomium found in the Nicene and Post-Nicene Fathers of the Christian Church. second series doesn’t prove this theory.
+The avid reader may find that the English translation of the treatise Contra Eunomium found in the Nicene and Post-Nicene Fathers of the Christian Church second series does not prove this theory.
 This is a problem of the English translation which in other areas is a good one, but fails when it comes to differentiating between the Greek nouns, glossa which is the noun for language and phonos which means sound or voice (γλῶσσα and φῶνος).

-He didn’t believe man’s original language was the language of God because God did not use human language as the basis of His natural way of communicating.
-Aware that Hebrew was proposed as the first original language, he reckoned that Hebrew is neither the oldest language of the world and impossible for this to be the case.
+He did not believe man’s original language was the language of God because God did not use human language as the basis of His natural way of communicating.
+He refuted the idea that Hebrew was first original one because it was not the most ancient of languages.

 But some who have carefully studied the Scriptures tell us that the Hebrew tongue is not even ancient like the others. . .3